On the average Steiner 3-eccentricity of trees: Some applications of the -transformation

 A {\em broom} $B(n, \Delta)$ is a tree obtained from $K_{1,\Delta}$ by attaching a path of length $n-\Delta-1$ to an arbitrary pendent vertex of the star.
 See Fig.~\ref{broom} for an example.

 \begin{theorem} If $T$ is a tree of order $n = n(T)$ and maximum degree $\Delta = \Delta(T)$, then

 \end{theorem}

 \begin{proof} Let $T$ be a tree with $n = n(T)$ and $\Delta = \Delta(T)$, and let $r$ be the vertex of $T$ with degree $\Delta$.
 Consider $T$ as a tree rooted in $r$.
-Let $T_{1},\ldots, T_{\Delta}$ be the maximal subtrees of $T$ that contain $r$ and exactly one of the neighbor of $r$, respectively.
+Let $T_{1},\ldots, T_{\Delta}$ be the maximal subtrees of $T$ each of which do not contain $r$, but exactly one of the neighbor is $r$.
 We may also consider these $\Delta$ trees to be rooted at $r$.
-Repeatedly apply the $\pi^{-1}$-transformation on each subtree $T_{i}$, until $T_{i}$ becomes a path.
-When all subtrees turn into paths, we can further proceed the $\pi^{-1}$-transformation until we arrive at the broom $B(n,\Delta)$, see Fig.~\ref{fig:to-broom} for an example.
+Repeatedly apply the $\pi^{-1}$-transformation on each subtree $T_{i}$, until no more such transformations could be done.
+By the proof of Theorem \ref{bounds-on-general-trees}, in the last step, every $T_{i}$ becomes a path.
+Let $T'$ be the final tree in this procedure.

+When all subtrees turn into paths, we can further proceed the $\pi^{-1}$-transformation on $T'$ until we arrive at the broom $B(n,\Delta)$, see Fig.~\ref{fig:to-broom} for an example.
+Now we will elaborate the process.